huggingface/datasets/datasets/medical_dialog/README.md

 ### Data Splits

-There are no data splits on the original data
+There are no data splits on the original data.
+The "train" split for each language contains:
+- en: 229674 examples

 ## Dataset Creation